-Pre-requisites: ENGL 203 or ARAB 201 and MCOM 201
+Co-requisite: ENGL 203 or ARAB 201.

-MCOM 251 ADvANCED DIGITAL EDITING
+MCOM 251 ADVANCED DIGITAL EDITING

 This is an advanced course in editing.
 Students will learn advanced techniques in composition, layering and story telling through the art of non-linear editing.
 The course will focus more on editing for cinema and as part of film creation.